I love to be in nature. There is something magical about being outdoors seeing a beautiful sunset on the beach.

 The Impressionist en Plein air painters taught us the importance of studying and understanding light and nature.
 They also showed us how this could only be done by getting outdoors.

-If you are interested to find out more about the en Plein art movement you can read our blog on All About En Plein Air Painting, What You Need to Know by clicking here.
+If you are interested in finding out more about the en Plein art movement, you can read our blog on All About En Plein Air Painting, What You Need to Know by clicking here.

-- Color – if you ever had to match any colors you know the best light to do this in is natural sunlight.
+- Color – if you ever had to match any colors, you know natural sunlight is the best light to do this.
 The en Plein air painters understood this as they knew that being in nature and outdoors helps us to understand color and to recognize color differences and color shades and how they are affected by light.

-- Artistic Inspiration – The en Plein air painters understood one of the greatest places to go for inspiration was in nature.
-They understood that nature gave them a limitless amount of things to paint and if they went out into nature they would never run out of artistic inspiration.
+- Artistic Inspiration – The en Plein air painters understood one of the most incredible places to go for inspiration was in nature.
+They understood that nature gave them a limitless amount of things to paint; if they went out into nature, they would never run out of artistic inspiration.

 Nature Boasts Your Creativity

-One group was given the creativity test before they went on their excursion and the other after they had been out in nature for 4 days.
-The group who took the creativity test after being in nature for 4 days did at least 50% better than the group who took the test before they started their journey.
+One group was given the creativity test before they went on their excursion, and the other after they had been out in nature for four days.
+The group who took the creativity test after being in nature for four days did at least 50% better than those who took it before they started their journey.

 Nature Can Unblock Artistic Block

-If you are experiencing the ever dreadful artistic block and you are not sure what to paint, nature has shown to help to not only boost your creativity but also to help inspire you.
+If you are experiencing the ever dreadful artistic block and are unsure what to paint, nature has been shown to help not only boost your creativity but also to help inspire you.